AttackPattern/CSharpAnalytics/README.md

 You will need:

 * Google Analytics account - [Sign up](http://analytics.google.com) if you don't have one
-* An analytics property
+* An analytics property set-up as an app ("Track interactions within Android and iOS apps")

 Download or clone the source and add a reference to CSharpAnalytics.WindowsStore from your application.

 Automatic analytics for Windows 8
 ---------------------------------
-The easiest way to start is to use one of the automatic helper classes.
-They hook into a few events and will automatically give you:
+The easiest way to start is to use the AutoMeasurement helper class.
+It hooks into a few events and will automatically give you:

 * Application launch/suspend events
 * Visitor, session counts, time-spent
 * Social sharing events
 * Basic page navigation activity

-You must choose between the two classes:

-* AutoMeasurement - if you set-up your analytics property as an app (recommended)
-* AutoAnalytics - if you set-up your analytics property as a web site

 Simply add two lines to your App.xaml.cs OnLaunched method.
 At the start of the method add: